enigma-io/ahs-acs/README.md

 ## AWS Installation.

+What follows is a quick tutorial for how to get an AWS instance up and running with the ACS 2013 5-year census along with the 2011 AHS.
+For those who are trying this process for the first time, be aware of [how Amazon prices servers](http://aws.amazon.com/ec2/pricing/).

-#### 1. Spin up a fresh box:
+#### 1. Spin up a fresh server:

-Naviage to AWS's "Add Instance" tool and select an Ubuntu 14.0.4 box:
+You'll need to pick a box to spin up.
+Navigate to AWS's "Add Instance" tool and select an Ubuntu 14.0.4 box (this is the operating system and version with which we've run the work in this repo):

 ![ubuntu-box](img/ubuntu.png)

-You'll want a pretty beefy instance with EBS optimization if you want the queries to execute quickly:
+You'll want a pretty beefy instance with [EBS optimization](http://aws.amazon.com/ebs/) if you want the queries to execute quickly:

 ![instance-size](img/instance.png)